September 8, 2014

 Very little immunity testing was performed by Elite in 1954.
 Now we provide a wide range of RF and transient immunity tests.
 The ubiquitous microprocessor and modern electronics we have today require it.

 Electrical circuitry and RF filter designs engineered by Jim in 1954 were massive compared to those we see in our lab now.
-RF filters today rely on the same basic engineering principles as in the past but physically implementing a filter circuit on a small surface mount PCB requires use of soldering skills resembling that of a micro-surgeon.
+RF filters today rely on the same basic engineering principles as in the past but physically implementing a filter circuit on a small surface mount PCB requires the use of soldering skills resembling that of a micro-surgeon.

 What has not changed between then and now is the personal aspect of providing a professional service and the need for technical expertise.
 We know that Jim was skilled at his craft.
 His customers recognized it and they could trust his technical expertise to solve their problems.
 Jim treated his customers well and they in turn respected him and appreciated his work.